 Northern Essex Community College is a proud founding member of the Presidents’ Alliance on Higher Education and Immigration, and today I am joining hundreds of college and university presidents and campuses across the country in calling on Congress to pass bipartisan legislation protecting our DACA students, supporting the will of over two-thirds of the American people and a majority of business leaders, and investing in the future of our nation’s workforce.

-Sarah Pachano, and hundreds of thousands of young people like her, cannot wait any longer.
+Hundreds of thousands of young people, including many at Northern Essex Community College, cannot wait any longer.